Mohamed-Asem/lumina-creative/readme.md

 ## 🖥️ Project Overview

-The **Lumina Creative** website is a static, single-page site designed as a creative portfolio or agency website.
+The **Lumina Creative** website is a static, multiple-pages site designed as a creative portfolio or agency website.
 It was built as a practice project to sharpen HTML and CSS skills, focusing on layout structure, styling, and basic responsive design principles.

 ## 🌐 Live Demo